Firearms Disqualifications Challenges Without Expungement / 'As Applied' Challenges

 If you are not able to buy a gun or obtain a concealed carry license, Logue Law Group can help you restore your rights.
 Call now.

 If you have had your right to possess a firearm revoked due to a prior mental health commitment or other non-violent offense you need a Pittsburgh criminal defense attorney with experience in and knowledge about firearms law, PICS challenges, and “as applied” challenges to help you.
-The Logue Criminal Defense team has represented many people who have been disqualified from possessing a firearm due to a prior mental health commitment or other non-violent offense.
+Sean Logue and his Criminal Defense team have defended many potential gun owners who have been disqualified from possessing a firearm due to a prior mental health commitment or other non-violent offense.
 Logue Law Group serves Pittsburgh, PA, West Virginia, and Ohio.
 Call today for a consultation: 1-844-PITT-DUI or (412) 389-0805.
 Or, you may contact us online.